Pratikshinde55/Grafana-prometheus/README.md

-# Grafana-prometheus
-Grafana interact with Prometheus and Prometheus is connected to Linux-os
+# Grafana interact with Prometheus and Prometheus is connected to Linux-os

 ### Step-1: Grafana Download